jstaffans/jstaffans.github.io/content/posts/2017-02-15-mob-programming.markdown

 into pushing a new project forward.
 Traditionally, we have had a bit of work segregation going on with individuals and pairs working on smaller sub-projects, but the business now needed something different.
-Since we were all going to work on the same thing, which was new to most of us, we decided that doing a few days of [mob programming] [] would be a good way to kick things off.
+Since we were all going to work on the same thing, which was new to most of us, we decided that doing a few days of [mob programming][] would be a good way to kick things off.

-Mob programming is a concept that none of us had any prior experience with -- I had heard about it in passing, but that was about it.
+Mob programming is a concept that none of us had any prior experience with — I had heard about it in passing, but that was about it.
 We are however used to working in pairs and have a pretty well-functioning team without any derailers, which made things a lot easier.